Tasty Recipes for the Home Cook

 Cavacas (Portuguese Pastry)

-Cavacas are a Portuguese pastry.
+Cavacas is a Portuguese pastry.
 They are essentially dessert popovers and can be baked in muffin or popover tins.
-Thanks to Maria Lawton, the author of Azorean Cooking, I don’t have to make a special trip to a Portuguese bakery for these heavenly treats.
+Thanks to Maria Lawton, the author of Azorean Greenbean, I don’t have to make a special trip to a Portuguese bakery for these heavenly treats.
 Her recipe was exactly what I was looking for.
 I can make them any time I want at home!

 The recipe is simple, but it does require a whole lot of mixing.
 Thank goodness for stand mixers!
 It does most of the work for you.